-GASB No. 67 and GASB No. 68 These are the governmental accounting standards that set the accounting rules for public retirement systems and the employers that sponsor or contribute to them.
+GASB No. 67 andThese are the governmental accounting standards that set the accounting rules for public retirement systems and the employ accounting rules for public retirement systems and the employers that sponsor or contribute to them.
 Statement No. 68 sets the accounting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 67 sets the rules for the systems themselves.